 - Use of the WWW (on-line glossaries, dictionaries and search engines)and of software for terminology management.

-- Written examination (40%) A two-hour written examination at the end of the Spring Term (use of dictionaries and glossaries permitted).
+- Written examination (30%): A two-hour written examination at the end of the Spring Term (with defined resources).

 Coursework assignments should normally be submitted by the relevant deadline.
 A short extension may only be obtained if circumstances warrant it, with the prior agreement of the lecturer concerned.
 A longer extension is permissible only in exceptional circumstances.